 A smaller antenna isn’t the only option.
 If you’ve got big bucks to shell out, you can buy an antenna and pay someone to install it on top of your house.
 That’s what a friend of mine (you know who you are!) did, at a tune of about $500, which is a bit pricey, in my opinion.
 But he’s totally happy because A) he gets all the local channels to all 5 of his TVs, whereas you would need to buy a Leaf Antenna for each TV, B) the antenna will last about 20 years before needing to be replaced, and C) he will loses reception, whereas if you move the Leaf Antenna 2″ in a certain direction, you may lose a channel or two.
 So…..although pricey, this $500 installation can be a good if you have many TVs and don’t mind shelling out the money for a professional installation.
 Just Google your local directory for “antenna installation.”

-So this thing just came out– Chromecast by Google.
-My husband jumped all over me today when I came home and insisted that I must research it and include it here.
-Oh, and yeah, he says he bought one.
-Okay, so what is Chromecast?
-For $35, Google just made it even easier for people to ditch their cable and stream all their favorite stuff (Netflix, YouTube, etc) from their HDTV.
-Chromecast is a small USB dongle that you plug into the back of your TV and suddenly, it “casts” your Netflix movie, for example, to your TV.
-Using your iPhone, Android, iPad, whatever electronics, you control the volumn and everything (stop, play, rewind, etc).
+Yep, we also added Google Chromecast to our repertoire of entertainment.
+For $35, Google makes it easier for people to ditch their cable and stream all their favorite stuff (Netflix, YouTube, etc) from their HDTV.
+Chromecast is a small USB dongle that you plug into the back of your TV and suddenly, it “casts” your Netflix movie and YouTube videos, for example, to your TV.
+Using your iPhone, Android, iPad, whatever electronics, you control the volume and everything (stop, play, rewind, etc).
 Meaning NO SEPARATE REMOTE.
 Man, talk about affordable!
 What are those cable companies gonna do, huh??

-Do your research.
-This full review from USA Today can help you learn more about Chromecast.
 Read the Chromecast reviews on Amazon.
-And hey–for $35, you can’t beat that price.
+Hey–for $35, you can’t beat that price.
 Maybe try it out and see how you like it.
-For now, I am sticking with Roku.
-I’m just wondering where hubby is going to shove that little Chromecast.

 STEP 6: Subscribe to Hulu Plus, Netflix, and Amazon Prime